-- h.
-Corrective Action.
+- H. Corrective Action.
 Final Counseling that occurs within the six (6) months prior to the layoff will be considered in effect should the employee be rehired.
-The employee will continue to be subject to any consequences of not following the directives and/or action plan(s) specified in the current corrective action. - i.
-Removal from List.
+The employee will continue to be subject to any consequences of not following the directives and/or action plan(s) specified in the current corrective action. - I. Removal from List.
 Removal from the rehire list(s) will occur for any of the following circumstances: - 1.
 If placement does not occur within twenty-four (24) months, - 2.
 If the employee refuses two (2) offers of placement for a position having the same pay, FTE status and shift as the position from which the employee was laid off.
 In such case, the employee will be removed from all other rehire lists and will have exhausted their rehire rights. - 3.
 If the employee was placed into two (2) vacant positions for which the employee has failed to complete the rehire trial period. - 4.
 If the employee accepts any offer of placement from any rehire list and completes the rehire trial service period for a position with the same FTE status and pay as the position from which the employee was laid off. - 5.
 Employees who reject two (2) offers of placement from a list for a position of a lower FTE status than that which the employee held immediately prior to layoff will be removed from that list. - 6.
-Employees who reject one (1) offer of placement from a list for a position in a classification other than that from which the employee was laid off will be removed from that list. - j.
-Rehire List Crossover.
+Employees who reject one (1) offer of placement from a list for a position in a classification other than that from which the employee was laid off will be removed from that list. - J. Rehire List Crossover.
 Employees within an SEIU Local 925 represented bargaining unit may, in accordance with this Article, be placed on the rehire list for positions in another SEIU Local 925 represented bargaining unit.

 38.3.
 Rehire Wages and Increment Date.
 When employees are rehired from layoff status the progression start date and annual leave accrual date will be reestablished and extended by an amount of time in calendar days equal to the period of time spent on the rehire list prior to rehire.
-Employees placed from the rehire list into positions with the same salary range held at the time of layoff shall be placed at the same step in the range held at the time of layoff shall be placed in a salary step, not to exceed top automatic step, nearest to, but not in excess of, the salary held at time of layoff.
+Employees placed from the rehire list into positions with the same salary range held at the time of layoff shall be placed at the same step in the range held at the time of layoff.
+Employees placed from the rehire list into positions with a lower salary range than held at the time of layoff shall be placed in a salary step, not to exceed top automatic step, nearest to, but not in excess of, the salary held at time of layoff.